 Spot Scale 0.3 (Standard)

-As you could see in the lateral aberration, the spot is extended laterally due to the sagittal flare of the high image height.
+As you could see in the transverse aberrations, the spot is extended laterally due to the sagittal flare of the high image height.
 It would be better to stop down the aperture by two stops for star photographers.

 Spot Scale 0.1 (Detail)